 Do you charge a registration fee or a materials fee?

 No. Your weekly tuition covers all needed expenses, you will never be asked to pay extra funds for curriculum materials, hired entertainment, field trips, or any other service provided here at Little Tot’s.

 To enroll your child in Little Tot’s Early Childhood Care & Education, a deposit is all that is required to secure your child’s space.
 The deposit is the amount of one full week of tuition.
 The deposit is a good faith gesture to help guarantee that families will remember to give a one month notice prior to disenrollment.
 This payment is due prior to the distributing of enrollment paperwork, before the first day of enrollment.
 When termination notice is given, your deposit is fully refunded in payment for your last week of tuition.

-How much is Tuition at Little Tot’s, and do you offer family discounts?
+How much is tuition at Little Tot’s, and do you offer family discounts?

 Tuition is adjusted from 4-6% in January each year;

-The 2018 rates for Full-Time enrollment are:
+The 2019 tuition for Full-Time enrollment is:

 $220.00 a week for a PreKindergarten through Kindergarten child (over 3½ years old)